 How to use lavender to flavor chicken

-This recipe is a twist in chicken with rosemary and citrus.
+This recipe is my twist on classic chicken with rosemary and citrus.
 Rosemary and chicken is a fairly common flavor combination for chicken recipes.
 But I’ve taken a fairly classic lemon rosemary chicken and challenged the palate a little bit with the added complexity of fresh lavender flowers.
+Basically, my version is lemon lavender chicken with a hint of rosemary.
+And I think it will put any rosemary chicken recipe to shame!

 Slide the herbs under the skin for the best flavor

 Just as you would with most herbed chicken breast recipes, I flavor the meat by sliding a dry rub of rosemary and lavender under the skin.
-To me, this is how you turn ordinary chicken breasts into the highlight of a romantic dinner.
+If you don’t like the feeling of touching raw chicken meat, you can always wear gloves.
+But it is important to get the rub as evenly dispersed under the skin as you possibly can.

 Why I use bone-in chicken breasts for this broiled chicken recipe